 VPNs are primarily designed to improve your online privacy; their streaming abilities are just a helpful secondary function.
 However, choosing the wrong free service could actually do the opposite.
 There are dozens of malware-carrying “free VPNs” on major app stores, and to make matters worse, plenty of seemingly legitimate free providers fail to encrypt data or include any meaningful security features at all.
 The best way to protect yourself is with a VPN that doesn't keep logs and that has a proven record of standing up for its users’ privacy, not a free service.

 Will I get into trouble for using Netflix with a VPN?

 Which country has the best Netflix library?

 Which Netflix library is best really depends on what you value more: the number of titles on offer or their quality.
-If you’re of the opinion that more is better, then Netflix UK and Netflix Canada are the best, with around 6,100 and 6,000 titles, respectively.
-However, the South Korea and Thailand catalogs have the highest average IMdb rating (6.81 out of 10), despite listing fewer titles.
+If you’re of the opinion that more is better, then Netflix US, Netflix, Canada, and Netflix UK are the best, with around 6,000 titles on each.
+However, the Portugal and Azerbaijan catalogs have the highest average IMDb rating (7.13 out of 10), despite listing fewer titles.

 What internet speed do I need for Netflix?